 The Original Chair has Velcro straps to keep the chair closed, but we couldn't exactly figure out why.
 We thought that this might be a nice feature if you wanted to strap your seat to the outside of your backpack.
 Carrying the seat around by the handles keeps the chair from flopping open, though, so we're not sure how much of a plus this feature is.

 If you're honestly looking for a backpacking-specific chair, you may enjoy the PowerLounger, which easily doubles as a sleeping pad and whose high back is extremely comfortable.
 For something with a little more versatility and exceptional durability, the Original Chair is a solid competitor.
 We'd happily bring this product along to the park or outdoor concert, though given the option, we'd bring the Weekender instead.
-If you're way more concerned with ounces than pockets, or if you can't live without the many bright color options of the Original Chair, this may be a great buy for you.
+If you're way more concerned with ounces than pockets, or if you can't live without the many bright color options of the Original Chair, this may be a great buy.

 Ringing in at $55.50, the Original Chair is more than double the price of the Weekender, though still less expensive than any of the tent style chairs in this review.
 Compared to the other styles that we tested, and when considering the chair's limited uses, we have a hard time believing that the price is justified.
 However, the increased durability of the Crazy Creek may pay for itself after you've had this chair for a decade (though we can't guarantee that you will).

 Overall, we found the Original Chair to be a solid choice compared to its competitors.
 We appreciated its proactive durability but ultimately found that its slightly less comfortable design and limited versatility compromised its place as our favorite seat.